 4. Hyperice Hypervolt

 My friend Kelly got the Hypervolt (she and her husband gave it to each other for their anniversary, which I love) and I’ve used it a couple times.
 It REALLY works the muscles, and there are multiple attachments to work in different ways.
-Her PT (she also goes to Cheryl) told her that she can tell a difference in Kelly’s muscles since she’s been using it.
+Her PT (she also goes to Cheryl for dry needling) told her that she can tell a difference in Kelly’s muscles since she’s been using it.
 It’s intense, don’t get me wrong.
 But it’s effective.